Designing a PCB with a custom shape

 7. In the Inspector, select "import shape" from the shape drop down menu, navigate to the SVG file and press "Open".
 Your custom PCB shape is ready to use!

-Also, please note a potential "gotcha".
+Illustrator Users, please note.
 If you use Illustrator to make your custom board svg, and you notice that the board size is not correct in Fritzing, this is because Illustrator uses non-SVG-standard units for pixels.
 In Illustrator-world, there are 72 pixels per inch, but the rest of the svg universe uses 90 per inch.
 Fritzing usually catches this, but if it doesn't, try the following: open up the svg in an text or xml editor and find the width and height attributes in the top level (<svg>) element, which will have units of "px".
 Divide the value of the width and height attributes by 72, and replace the current attributes with that new number followed by "in".
 For example, if you see width="100px" replace it with width="1.3889in".